triSYCL/triSYCL/doc/architecture.rst

 with lines with less than 80 characters, to fit on a standard punch card. :-)

+Tab characters are not used.
+Be sure you configure your editor to help you and to prevent parasitic spacing, such as trailing white spaces and so on.

 To avoid ODR conflicts with a pure header library, C++17 ``inline`` is used massively.